KieranFarrerDev/KieranFarrerDev/README.md

 - 🌱 Currently contracting for University of the West of England, implemeting the Back-End for project that is in collaboration with the NHS.

-- For theose that want to see more! - www.kieranfarrer.co.uk (under construction)
+- For those that want to see more! - www.kieranfarrer.co.uk (under construction)
 - Reach out! - kieranfarrerdev@gmail.com
 - My Up to date [Curriculum Vitae]()